rdelga80/vite-portfolio/src/assets/articles/22-vike-portfolio-ssg.md

 imageAttribution: https://unsplash.com/@hocza
 ---

-It has always bothered me that when I share a post from this site the metadata wasn't dynamic because of the nature of Single Page Applications (SPA).
+It's always bothered me that when I share a post from this site the metadata wasn't dynamic and would be a generic image placeholder and link info (because of the nature of _Single Page Applications (SPA)_).

-This isn't best way to promote my posts and it's also pretty bad for my SEO scores in general, including lighthouse which is becoming an ever increasingly used metric for frontend development (to a detriment).
+This isn't the best way to promote my posts and it's also pretty bad for my SEO scores in general, including lighthouse which is becoming an ever increasingly metric used for frontend development to a detriment, but that's a different article.

-I tried some hacky solutions like programmatically adjusting `meta` tags in the `head` on navigation but unfortunately that solution doesn't work for creating links for services like LinkedIn and Facebook.
+I tried some hacky solutions like programmatically adjusting `meta` tags in the `head` on navigation but unfortunately that solution doesn't work for creating links for services like LinkedIn and Facebook but the update happens after landing on the page.

 ## Static Site Generation (SSG)

 The simplest path forward is to migrate to an SSG.
-I'd always tried to avoid this because of all the weight that comes with using various frameworks, so I thought I'd dig in to see what alternatives there are.
+I'd always tried to avoid this because of all the weight that comes with using various frameworks so I thought I'd dig in to see what alternatives existed in the Vue ecosystem.

 ### Nuxt